rafaelrcamargo/quix/README.md

 </a>

-First of all, check our [releases]("https://github.com/rafaelrcamargo/quix/releases") page to download the latest version of the CLI.
+1. Check the [releases]("https://github.com/rafaelrcamargo/quix/releases") page to download the latest version of the CLI.

-Then we need to setup the CLI, for an easy process, we have created a script to do this for you.
-Just run the following command:
+2. Then we need to setup the CLI, for an easier setup we have created a script to add the CLI to your `PATH` environment variable.
+The setup process goes as follows:

 <details>
 <summary>🖥️ Windows</summary>

+> **Warn**: Tested on version `0`.0.0`, newer versions are expected to work, but not covered.

 ```powershell
 Invoke-WebRequest -Uri https://raw.githubusercontent.com/rafaelrcamargo/quix/main/release/add_to_path.ps1?token=GHSAT0AAAAAABQRQIGNWZVRGJSTIAH46OLAYZYP4VQ -OutFile install.ps1; .\install.ps1